dotmpe/node-sitefile/doc/scm-branches.rst

           More interesting is packing routers and themes and stuff.
           Merged into bundles.

+      require-js
+        - Setting up for integrated module configuration.
+Want to get stack up using require-js.
+See `Router feature`_ docs

   demo
     - Merging experimental features.
 Should keep master clean.